rukai/PF_Sandbox/manual.md

 Lets give a quick breakdown of an example command.
 This command sets the weight of someFighter in the package myPackage to 1.2:

-`pf packages["myPackage"].fighters["someFighter"].weight.set 1.2`
+`pf packages["myPackage"].fighters["someFighter"].weight.set 1.2` (TODO: Use this as example when named packages/fighters can be addressed by name)
+`pf package.fighters[?].weight set 1.2`

 *   pf          - the program name, tells your OS what command you want to run
-*   packages    - attribute
-*   myPackage   - attribute
+*   package     - attribute
 *   fighters    - attribute
-*   someFighter - attribute
+*   ?           - context index
 *   weight      - attribute
 *   set         - command
 *   1.2         - value

-We can see a command consists of: attributes then a command then values.
+We can see a command consists of: attributes and indexes followed by a command then values.

 ### Objects